pjobson/dell-wyse-3040-openwrt/README.md

 #   Processor type and features -> Processor family -> Intel Atom
 # Save/Exit

+# Disable DHCP server on LAN
+# If you do not do this, it'll try to serve DHCP from the LAN port which can clobber stuff on your network.
+sed -i "s/config dhcp lan/config dhcp lan\n\toption ignore '1'/" package/network/services/dnsmasq/files/dhcp.conf

 # Do the build, it'll take like an hour.
 # It will prompt you several times for several questions
 # I use defaults for all.